opengeospatial/OGC-Web-API-Guidelines/README.md

 The API should provide resource representations based on the expectations of the implementers working in the domain the API is designed to support.

 When designing an OGC API, a key decision is whether or not the Web API should support a default encoding that every implementation has to support.
-The SWG should recommend supporting JSON and HTML as encodings for all resources.
-JSON is recommended as it is  a commonly used format that is simple to understand and well supported by tools and software libraries; HTML is recommended as it is the standard encoding for Web content.

-Finally, an XML encoding should be supported as it is often required to meet specific security requirements.
-Also, many existing IT standards and OGC encodings are based on XML.
+The SWG should recommend encodings fitting the resource type(s) both for machine (application) and human consumption.

+For example, for machine reading of resources, JSON is - and XML was - commonly used.
+For human reading of resources or exploring capabilities of the API, HTML is commonly used.

 ### Principle #20 - Good APIs are testable from the beginning